Towards reliable calculations of thermal rate constants: ring polymer molecular dynamics for the OH + HBr $\to$ Br + H$_2$O reaction: Results and discussion

 Several important conclusions can be drawn from Table \ref{Tab:Rate}.
 Firstly, the $k_{\rm QCT}$ and $k_{\rm RPMD}$ rate constants calculated with the POTLIB PES are of the same order of magnitude, but there are differences in the absolute values.
-The rate constants are almost the same at $T = 500$ K, the difference between them is at around 20\% which corresponds to the accuracy of the RPMDrate methodology\cite{RPMDreview2016,RPMDrate}.
+The rate constants are almost the same at $T = 500$ K, the difference between them is at around 20\% which corresponds to the accuracy of the RPMDrate methodology \cite{RPMDreview2016,RPMDrate}.
 The $k_{\rm RPMD}$ rate constant is greater than the $k_{\rm QCT}$ rate constant by factors of 1.8 and 3.3 at $T = 300$ K and $T = 500$ K, respectively.
-However, the trend of rate constant decreasing with temperature increasing was reproduced by the RPMD method.
+The difference between the QCT and RPMD rate constants at low temperatures is very-well known \cite{RPMDreview2016}.
+It originates from the difference in how these methods treat quantum-mechanical effects of nuclear motions.
+With RPMD they are systematically more accurate and reliable.
+Also, the trend of rate constant decreasing with temperature increasing was reproduced by the RPMD method.

-Secondly, we compared the $k_{\rm RPMD}$ thermal rate constants obtained with the POTLIB and MTP$\_$POTLIB PESs obtained using RPMD-AL-MTP algorithm.
-The rate constants at $T = 300$ K and $T = 500$ K are in a good agreement to each other, the accuracy of their calculation is close to the accuracy of the RPMD method.
-For $T = 200$ K, the error in determining the rate constant was 50\%.
-A possible reason for this difference is a rather small barrier in the free energy profile (about 70 meV, see Fig. \ref{Fig:PMF}) and, therefore, even the small difference in the profiles can significantly affect the resulting rate constant.
-One of the solutions to this problem could be to increase the number of MTP parameters, however, the exact reproduction of the results of the POTLIB PES using MTP was not the main aim of this paper and, thus, we did not increase the number of MTP parameters.
-As for the POTLIB potential, the trend of rate constant decreasing with temperature increasing temperature was reproduced by the RPMD-AL-MTP method.
+Secondly, we compared the $k_{\rm RPMD}$ thermal rate constants obtained with the POTLIB and MTP$\_$POTLIB PESs calculated using RPMD-AL-MTP algorithm.
+The rate constants at $T = 200$ K, $T = 300$ K, and $T = 500$ K are in a good agreement to each other, the accuracy of their calculation is close to the accuracy of the RPMD method.
+As for the POTLIB potential, the trend of rate constant decreasing with temperature increasing was reproduced by the RPMD-AL-MTP method.